 Is this true of DevOps?
 Why do we feel so much pressure to be better at either Dev or Ops?
 Marcus Buckingham and Donald Clifton’s Now, Discover your Strengths first published in 2001, advocates focusing on building strengths rather than focusing on weaknesses.
 “The theory behind the book is that each adult individual possesses a certain number of fixed universal personal-character attributes, defined by the authors as ‘talent themes’, which, together, result in an individual’s tendency to develop certain skills more easily and excel in certain fields in a sustainable way while failing or not being able to sustain success or high levels of effectiveness in other fields.
 The authors claim that by identifying the individual strength of the members of the organization, its members can be utilized in more suiting positions, hence developing the required skills easily, helping to reduce turnover, improve employee morale and the organization’s overall performance” .
 The central message in Now, Discover your Strengths is very similar to what Dr. MacMillan says about specialization within his team.

 Yet the question remains.
 What is the appropriate balance of skills necessary for a DevOps engineer, or in my case a DevOps consultant?
 Should I play up to my strengths and work on my consultative skills?
-Should I play up my systems engineering background and master HAProxy or Terraform?
+Should I play up my systems engineering background and controller HAProxy or Terraform?
 Or would my DevOps consulting profession be better served learning Python?
 There is a meme on LinkedIn that I have noticed recently and it extolls the virtues of managing your career as if it were a business .
 I agree with it.
 Your career is a business and should be managed like one.
 If you look at the problem as a business management problem, what are the best business development areas we should all be focusing on?
 Is it our strengths or our weaknesses?

 Stay tuned to the second part in this Ops focused series.
 We will be interviewing Director of Operations Tom Levins and CEO Glenn Grant of Ops-focused DevOps managed services firm G2 Technology Group , to hear about their take on DevOps as a career and what it’s like to be focused on the Ops side of DevOps.